caxperts/AppControls/samples/01_simplebutton/README.md

 npm run dev
 ```

-Have a look at [App.tsx](src/App.tsx) for documentation on how this works
+Have a look at [App.tsx](src/App.tsx) for implementation on how this works